Rayshard Brooks: Mayor of Atlanta demands new reforms for Police Department

 The decision comes as local governments across the United States are reexamining police department budgets and implementing new reforms after the death of George Floyd over two weeks ago that sparked the ‘Black Live Matters” movement across the country.

-It also allows for deadly force when there's probable cause to believe the suspect had inflicted or threatened serious physical harm and his or her escape "would create a continuing danger of serious physical harm to any person."
+It also allows for lethal force when there's probable cause to believe the suspect had inflicted or threatened serious physical harm and his or her escape "would create a continuing danger of serious physical harm to any person."

 During yesterday’s press conference Bottoms clearly stated that the Atlanta police department should make clear that officers are expected to be “guardians, not warriors” within the community.
 Also she said that prior to the killing of Brooks and amid Floyd’s protests they were analyzing to change the department’s use-of-force policy.